ryan-a-baker/tanzu-build-service-cicd-examples/azure-devops-harbor/readme.md

 As mentioned in the main workflow - the example workflow is designed to work with the common [Spring Pet Clinic](https://github.com/spring-projects/spring-petclinic) code sample.
 Here are the rough steps to setup these pipelines if you wish to create a working example yourself.

 1. Fork the [Spring Pet Clinic application](https://github.com/spring-projects/spring-petclinic)
-2. Copy the "azure-pipelines-cd-1.yml" and "azure-pipelines-cd-2.yml" in to the fork
+2. Copy the contents of this folder (azure-devops-harbor) in to a "deployment" folder in the forked 'Spring Pet Clinic application' repository and push it.
 3. Use [this](https://ryanbaker.io/2021-07-26-svc-acct-kubectl/) guide to create a service account on your k8s cluster hosting TBS and save the Token, Certificate Authority Certificate, and K8S API Endpoint for the next step.
-4. Create a new Azure DevOps pipeline using "azure-pipelines-cd-1.yml" as your template.
+4. Create a new Azure DevOps pipeline using your forked 'Spring Pet Clinic application' repo and "azure-pipelines-cd-1.yml" as your pipeline template.
 5. Create the following [variables](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/variables?view=azure-devops&tabs=yaml%2Cbatch#secret-variables) on the pipeline and assign the values.
 This will be used to download kpack and provide a kubeconfig file for it.

 | Variable | Secret | Value |